-¶8-To act upon all applications for license as ministers, deaconesses, or evangelists.
+¶8-To act upon all applications for license as ministers or deaconesses or local preachers (Sections 55, ¶9; 127; 130).

-¶9-To pass upon and authorize the ordination of candidates to the ministry or the office of ordained deaconesses (Sections 135-139).
+¶9-To pass upon and authorize the ordination of candidates to the ministry or the office of ordained deaconesses (Sections 131-136).

-¶10-To publish annually a journal or minutes of the annual conference proceedings, said publication to be in book form, 9"x6", outside measurement, and printed in eight-point type.
-A tabulated system shall be used in compiling local church statistical reports of said minutes, such tabulations to show a comparison of local church totals as well as district totals.
+¶10-To publish annually a journal of the District Assembly proceedings.
+Said publication to be in book form, 9" x 6", outside measurement and printed in eight point type.